Use the map below to find all places mentioned in the article.

-The local residents, many of them Jewish, include many middle-class intellectuals and young families who bring a spirit of liveliness to the streets.
-The center of activity is along Pozsonyi Road (especially the section up to Szent István Park), lined with cafés, restaurants, bookstores, and art galleries.
-There are plenty of slightly overpriced and hip specialty cafés to choose from here, and you can't really go wrong with either.
+The local residents, many of them Jewish, comprise intellectuals, middle-class families, and many young adults with children who bring a spirit of liveliness to the streets.
+The center of activity is along Pozsonyi Road, especially the section from Jászai Mari Square to Szent István Park, lined with cafés, restaurants, bookstores, and art galleries.

-Although not yet a gastronomic paradise, Újlipótváros has a handful of good options for lunch and dinner.
-Oriental Soup House and KHAN, both chic, open-kitchen Vietnamese restaurants, draw trendy crowds from near and far.
-For affordable, traditional Hungarian fare, visit Pozsonyi Kisvendéglő or Tera Magyar Konyhája.
-Babka is a popular neighborhood meet-up spot thanks to its central location on Pozsonyi.
-The Middle-Eastern dishes are unremarkable but the restaurant has a lively ambiance and good cocktails.
-If you enjoy jazz, head over to the Budapest Jazz Club for a live concert (see their upcoming schedule).
+Although not yet a gastronomic paradise, Újlipótváros has a handful of good lunch and dinner options.
+Oriental Soup House and KHAN are both chic, open-kitchen Vietnamese restaurants, drawing trendy crowds from near and far.
+For low-priced, no-frills traditional Hungarian fare, head to Pozsonyi Kisvendéglő.
+Babka is a chic neighborhood restaurant, but go for the ambiance, rather than the mediocre Middle Eastern dishes.
+And finally, if you enjoy jazz, check out the concert schedule of the Budapest Jazz Club, you might find something of interest.

 If you've found this useful, please consider supporting Offbeat.
 Our content is free, so your contributions go a long way toward maintaining and growing the website.